MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineApplicationInstance.md

 # Get-CsOnlineApplicationInstance

 ## SYNOPSIS
-Get application instance for the tenant from AAD.
+Get application instance for the tenant from Azure Active Directory.

 ## SYNTAX